department-of-veterans-affairs/vagov-content/pages/burials-memorials/memorial-items/headstones-markers-medallions/types-inscriptions-emblems.md

 If you don't have detailed primary documentation, you can request it through the [National Archives and Records Administration (NARA)](https://www.archives.gov/veterans/military-service-records/pre-ww-1-records).

 The fee for requesting records is between $25 and $75.
-The National Archives will send your records 60-90 days from the date of your request.
+The National Archives will send your records 60 to 90 days from the date of your request.